ManInTheHam/ManInTheHam/README.md

 <h1 align="left">Soham Joshi</h1>
-<h3>Currently on a quest through the lands of AI, Cloud, and Cybersecurity.</h3>
+<h3>Just a newbie coder grinding XP in the world of advanced tech—debugging bugs, unlocking skills, and patching my way to greatness!</h3>

 ###